Gavin-Sharma/aws-cli-bookstack-script/README.md

 1. `git clone https://github.com/Gavin-Sharma/aws-cli-bookstack-script.git`
 2. `cd aws-cli-bookstack-script`
-3. `./infrastructure_script.sh`
+3. `./infrastructure_script.sh` (Type yes if you get a prompt)
-4. you will get a prompt on how to ssh into your ec2 (type yes if you get a pop up from aws)
+4. once its done you get a prompt on how to ssh into your ec2
 5. `sudo ./application_script.sh`

 ## Clean Up